TyHys/Valheim-SteamDeck-DedicatedServer/README.md

    - Verify Docker is running: `systemctl status docker`

 2. **Players can't connect**
-   - Run: `./server.sh check` to verify port setup
+   - Run: `./server.sh check` to get your public IP & verify port setup.
+This will not always correctly check the ports, so test with another person.
    - Ensure UDP ports 2456-2458 are forwarded

 3. **Performance Issues**